eth-sri/ELINA/README.md

 		a.
 Download source from http://apron.cri.ensmp.fr/library/
         	b.
 Go to the APRON folder.
 		c.
 Install the library as per README file.
 		d.
-Make sure you specify "/usr/local" for gmp and mpfr library paths in "Makefile.config".
+Specify "/usr/local" for gmp and mpfr library paths in "Makefile.config".

 #Compiling:
     Copy the "optoctagons" folder into the APRON directory.